 These places get as fancy as the Ritz-Carlton, but also as kicked-back as diners and Mexican holes-in-the-wall.
-Once declared among the “Top 20 U.S. Small Towns for Dining” by Travel & Leisure, Naples, Florida, has a reputation for fresh seafood, a preponderance of fine Italian restaurants (no surprise, given its name), and the diversity that defines the Naples experience.
+Once declared among the “Top 20 U.S. Small Towns for Dining” by Travel & Leisure, Naples, Florida, has a reputation for fresh seafood, a preponderance of fine Italian-food restaurants (no surprise, given its name), and the diversity that defines the Naples experience.
 Cradled between alabaster beaches and raw Everglades wilderness, the town offers the best of two worlds, and its restaurants reflect that sense of place.
 As a restaurant reviewer for Naples since the 1980s, I have a hard time narrowing down my favorites, but after much soul-searching and stomach-stuffing, I’ve settled on these nine, in no particular order.
 Then I tacked on seven more I just could not let go unmentioned.

 Note: Some of the restaurants I’ve included have hosted me for tastings or meals at one time or another.
 All opinions are my own.